workdone0/twig/README.md

 I decided to solve this problem.
 I wanted a tool that was fast, local, and ran everywhere.

 **Why "Twig"?**
-The name represents a small, thin branch on a tree or bush—which is exactly how we visualize your JSON data.
+The name represents a small, thin branch on a tree or bush—which is exactly how Twig visualizes your JSON data.
 Just as a twig is part of a larger structure, this tool helps you navigate the branches of your data trees.

 **The Inspiration**
 The UI is heavily inspired by **macOS Finder's column view**.
 It's the most natural way to traverse deep hierarchies, and I wanted to bring that fluid experience to the terminal.